Meteor-Community-Packages/meteor-simple-schema/README.md

 var ssContext1 = ss.newContext();
 ```

+An unnamed validation context is not persisted anywhere.
+It can be useful when
+you need to see if a document is valid but you don't need any of the reactive
+methods for that context.

+### Validating a Document

 To validate an object against the schema in a validation context, call
 `myContext.validate(obj, options)`.
-This method returns undefined, but it also
+This method returns `true` if the object is
+valid according to the schema or `false` if it is not.
+It also
 stores a list of invalid fields and corresponding error messages in the
 context object and causes the reactive methods to react.